andyl/plug_editor_launch/README.md

 ## Status

-As of 2024 Jul 23 Tue, this has only been tested on Xubuntu 22.04.
+As of 23-July-2024, this has only been tested on Xubuntu 22.04.

 - Terminals: [terminator][ttm], [kitty][tkt], [xterm][txt]
 - Editors: [vim][evm], [neovim][env], [vscode][evs], [mousepad][emp]